akobr/mono.me/docs/42for.net/introduction.md

 We should start with a simple question: *What are the exact problems with your product?* I'm assuming some maintenance complexities, scaling and performance problems, and a mess in the codebase + infrastructure.

 You can read many buzzwords over the internet which should solve all your problems, e.g., *microservices*.
 Please be vigilant and don't use these principles as silver bullets.
 They can be powerful and valuable, but only in cases where they are needed and all their benefits are used.
-They are complex, the learning curve is incredibly steep, and the final maintenance is expensive; that is why you shouldn't use them if they help you solve some edge problems.
+They are complex, the learning curve is incredibly steep, and the final maintenance is expensive; that is why you shouldn't use them if they help you solve just some edge problems.

 I recomend to **avoid**: